drsnuggles8/OloEngineBase/README.md

 The batch script will download all dependencies via CMake's `Fetchcontent_Declare()` function, and store them in the OloEngine/vendor directory.
 CMake will also creatie the build directory, which contains the Visual Studio solution files.

-If you want to disable the automatic downloading, consider editing the CMakeLists.txt file in the root directory, and setting `FETCHCONTENT_FULLY_DISCONNECTED` to `ON` in line 25.

 ## The Plan
 The plan for OloEngine is to create a 2D engine by following the Hazel videos, and then expanding to 3D graphics while implementing our own desired features.
-We aim to use modern C++ 20, implementing modules as soon as they're properly supported in Visual Studio
+We aim to use modern C++ 20, implementing modules as soon as they're properly supported in Visual Studio (hopefully coming soon).

 ### Main features to come
 -   Fast 2D rendering (UI, particles, sprites, etc.)
 -   High-fidelity physically-based 3D rendering (this will be expanded later, 2D to come first)
--   Native rendering API support (Vulkan)
+-   Native rendering API support (OpenGL / Vulkan)
 -   Fully featured viewer and editor applications
 -   Fully scripted interaction and behavior
 -   Integrated 3rd party 2D and 3D physics engine